As a property manager, there are plenty of certifications and licenses out there for you to consider.

 But we aren’t done just yet.

-• Credential for Green Property Management (CGPM):
+- Credential for Green Property Management (CGPM):

 This credential is offered by the National Apartment Association Education Institute and the National Affordable Housing Management Association.

-• Specialist in Housing Credit Management (SHCM):
+- Specialist in Housing Credit Management (SHCM):

-• Independent Rental Owner Professional (IROP):
+- Independent Rental Owner Professional (IROP):

-• Certified Apartment Supplier (CAS):
+- Certified Apartment Supplier (CAS):

-• National Apartment Leasing Professionals (NALP):
+- National Apartment Leasing Professionals (NALP):

 Wrapping Up

 The different options listed above can open new doors (in more ways than one) for your property management career.
+Certificates can help you reach your professional goals and make more money by maximizing your cash flow and earning potential through continuing education.

-By acquiring some of the skills offered by these programs, you’ll gain professional legitimacy and marketability.
-This will give you a major competitive advantage if used well.
+This will give you a major competitive advantage among other real estate professionals if used well.

-Book your free marketing session HERE.
+Schedule your free marketing session HERE.